Skulk2Fade/pe-ratio-app/docs/advanced_features.md

 ## Frontend Assets

 Bootstrap and Plotly are managed locally.
-Run `npm install && npm run build` once after cloning to populate `static/vendor/` so the service worker can cache the assets.
+Run `npm ci && npm run build` once after cloning to populate `static/vendor/` so the service worker can cache the assets using the versions pinned in `package.json`.

 ## Localization